 Interesting Fact: In Scotland, Christmas did not become a public holiday until 1958.

-You probably didn’t expect a history lesson when visiting a DIY blog, but I have done a ton of research into this Christmas’s decorations.
-Welcome to Tartan Scottish Christmas dining room!
-I have had a blast decorating this area with some heritage items, both new and old in new ways.
+You probably didn’t expect a history lesson when visiting a DIY blog, but I’ve done my research into this year’s Christmas decorations.
+Welcome to my Tartan Scottish Christmas dining room!
+I’ve had a blast decorating this area with some heritage items, both new and old in new ways.

 I was supposed to start the dining room makeover last February.
 I put a mood board together, decided colors, and was ready to go!

 Life happened and priorities changed.
-That’s how it goes.
+Such is DIY life.

 So about 6 weeks ago, I finally started working on the dining room.
-Here is the before.
-The makeover isn’t done so keep that in mind.
+Check out the “before” here.
 We painted the walls a dark denim blue color (Van Deusen Blue by Benjamin Moore).
-We also extended the wainscoting that oddly ended in the middle of the wall.
+We also installed wainscoting because it used to oddly end in the middle of the wall.
 (Why did they do that?!)

-Beyond the makeover, I wanted to incorporated some of my heritage with a Scottish Christmas decorations theme.
-The last few years have seen renewed interest in researching our family history by my parents.
-Scottish Festivals, researching our family tree back centuries, and long conversations about the storied history of Scotland.
+Beyond the makeover, I wanted to incorporate some of my heritage with a Scottish Christmas decor theme.
+The last few years my parents have renewed interest in researching our family history by attending Scottish Festivals, researching our family tree back centuries, and engaging in long conversations about the storied history of Scotland.

-So it made perfect sense to me to imbue some of that history into our holiday celebrations.
-I love incorporating things that tell our stories in our homes.
+It made perfect sense to me to imbue some of that history into our holiday celebrations.
+I love incorporating items that tell our stories in our homes.
 For this theme, I incorporated several elements that set the scene as both traditional and Scottish.